 Child poverty is a growing issue in Inverclyde.
 For many children growing up in poverty can mean a childhood of insecurity, underachievement at school, poor health and isolation from their peers.
 Children who grow up in poverty all too often become the parents of the next generation of children living in poverty.
 Research has shown that working households and children in working households make up the clear majority of Scottish children in poverty.
 Families with children are one of the groups most affected by welfare reform, with couples with children losing an average of more than £1,400 a year, and lone parents around £1,800 a year.
 According to the End Child Poverty Campaign, more than 1 in 4 children (25.7% after housing costs) were living in poverty in Inverclyde in 2017.
-Research has shown that children that have grown up in poverty have a strong bearing on a child's prospects in adulthood.
-Children that have grown up in better off households.
+Research has shown that childhood experiences have a strong bearing on a child's prospects in adulthood.
+Children that have grown up in poverty have a much higher likelihood of having poorer experiences than those who have grown up in better off households.
 Implementation of the Child Poverty (Scotland) Act 2017 which sets out targets to reduce the number of children experiencing the effects of poverty by 2030 will be important in tackling this key issue.
 Inverclyde's Local Child Poverty Action Report will provide details of our progress in achieving a reduction in child poverty.